Bi-Level Train

 Besides its two levels, another unique feature of IRM’s bi-level train is its “push-pull” operation.
 When the diesel locomotive – usually Chicago & North Western 411, a restored F7 locomotive – is at the front, the engineer runs from the engine as with most trains.
 But when going in the other direction, the engineer switches to the front bi-level car itself, which boasts a fully operational engineer’s station.
 IRM is the only museum that operates a restored set of bi-level cars in this authentic fashion.
 Our 1959 “cab car,” number 151, was the first bi-level car ever built for push-pull operation.

 The bi-level train only runs a few times a year, so make sure to go for a ride when it’s running.
 The train is unmistakable in brilliant yellow and green.
-Cars included in the train typically include two or three of the following:
+Cars included in the train typically include two or more of the following:

 Help Keep the Bi-Levels Rolling